octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 However, even if there is only two participants, the raffle must have a winner.
 So, the number of participants must be known, so that the winning id does match an id ticket.
 For this, a modulo will be used:
 `hardcoded_number mod number_of_participants`
-Of course, LIGO offers all the arithmetic operations (addition, substraction, multiplication, division, mod).
+Of course, LIGO offers all the arithmetic operations (addition, subtraction, multiplication, division, mod).
 It won't be detailed here, since it exactly the same as other languages.

 ```js
 function close_raffle (const param : unit; const store : storage) : returnType is